 It is expected that students have accessed into the usual resources available to them (or expected of them) before accessing special grants.
 For example, for domestic students, this includes government loans like OSAP.

 University of Toronto financial aid programs fill the financial gap for full-time students who receive the maximum amount of government financial aid available, but whose funding doesn’t cover all university costs.
 To determine if you are eligible for UTAPS, review the eligibility criteria.

 Students receiving OSAP do not need to apply for UTAPS — you will be automatically considered based on your OSAP application.
 Students receiving other provincial/territorial government financial aid, or First Nations band funding must submit an Out of Province UTAPS application by the published deadline.

 Innis College has a modest fund to help students in individual financial stress during a Fall/Winter Session.
-Students can apply anywhere from early September to late March by using the U of T Grant Application, which can be found on ACORN.
+Domestic students can apply anywhere from early September to mid-March by using the U of T Grant Application, which can be found on ACORN.

 There are no grants/bursaries at Innis for the Summer session.
-A student is expected to work and save in the summer unless they can, without a doubt, afford summer school and still have money for the next Fall/Winter.
+A student is expected to work and save in the summer unless they can afford summer school and still have money for the next Fall/Winter.